 Our engineers are all in good standing on the Gas Safe Register.
 Moreover they are specialists because we do boilers and what’s connected to them, and nothing else.
 We choose our people carefully to make sure they understand the frustrations of not having decent hot water.

 You can rest assured our caring people leave nothing to chance, and take all waste material with them when they leave.
 Speak to us first if you have a troublesome boiler.
 Or just want to improve your life with more hot water.

-How much does a gas safety certificate cost?
+How much does a gas safety certificate in London cost?

 We don’t believe in cutting corners but we also believe in offering fair prices.
 Visit our fees and rates page and you’ll find everything set out clearly for you.